 At a meeting of the Board of Directors on June 30, 2000 (the "Meeting"), the Board considered several possible approaches to protecting the Company and its stockholders from the foregoing threats.
-The Board concluded that, for the Company, the best combination of defenses against abusive and coercive takeover tactics in use today would consist of (1) the Staggered Board Amendment, (2) By-Law amendments to permit only the Board of Directors to call a special meeting of stockholders (the "Special Meeting Amendment") and to require advance notice of stockholder proposals and director nominations (the "Advance Notice Amendment"), and (3) the Stockholder Meeting Amendment.
-At the Meeting, the Board unanimously approved the adoption of the Special Meeting Amendment and the Advance Notice Amendment.
-The adoption of the Special Meeting and Advance Notice Amendments require no further action by the stockholders and, accordingly, are being, or have been, implemented.
+The Board concluded that, for the Company, the best combination of defenses against abusive and coercive takeover tactics in use today would consist of (1) the Staggered Board Amendment, (2) By-Law amendments to permit only the Board of Directors to call a special meeting of stockholders and to require advance notice of stockholder proposals and director nominations (collectively, the "By-Law Amendments"), and (3) the Stockholder Meeting Amendment.
+At the Meeting, the Board unanimously approved the adoption of the By-Law Amendments.
+The adoption of the By-Law Amendments require no further action by the stockholders and, accordingly, are being, or have been, implemented.
+The Amended and Restated By-Laws are set forth at Appendix B (the "By-Laws").
 In addition, at the Meeting, the Board unanimously approved the Staggered Board Amendment and the Stockholder Meeting Amendment.
 The Proposed Amendments to the Certificate of Incorporation require the approval of the stockholders.
 Consequently, the Board of Directors unanimously approved the recommendation of these proposals for consideration by the stockholders at the Annual Meeting.